-AM: I have never spent much time worrying about a career, and I think this directly results from my education.
-I have the confidence to step into any task knowing I can work out how to do it even when it is something completely new.
-I had no exposure to computers before working on my Grade Twelve Project, yet I have pursued a career in IT without a second thought.
-Waldorf taught me to think critically and problem-solve, and everything else has just worked itself out.
+I have never spent much time worrying about a career, and I think this directly results from my Waldorf education.
+Waldorf taught me to think critically and problem-solve; everything else has just worked itself out.
+I have the confidence to step into any task knowing I can work out how to do it, even when it is entirely new.
+I had no computer exposure before working on my Grade Twelve Project, yet I have pursued a career in IT without a second thought.

-AM: After fourteen years of Waldorf education, I have a hard time separating my school life from any other part of my childhood, and it is filled with nothing but good memories.
+After fourteen years of Waldorf education, I have a hard time separating my school life from any other part of my childhood, and it is filled with nothing but good memories.
 I happen to have had my mom, Elaine Mackee, as my Class Guardian in High School, and while this was challenging at times, it was a fantastic experience.
 The Eurythmy Troupe tour in 1995 stands out as we travelled for two weeks to the BC Interior, Vancouver Island, and down the coast to San Francisco.
-Hiking in the Stein Valley and our Grade 12 kayaking trip to Tofino also played a significant role in shaping my life after High School.
+Hiking in the Stein Valley and our Grade 12 kayaking trip to Tofino also significantly shaped my life after High School.
 It may sound selfish, but to be honest, it was the whole thing, and even fifteen years later, most of my closest friends are still people I met at the VWS.

 Compiled by Michelle Gibson, for Development May 2011